 • Independent Consultant and Owner – Skelding Engineering 1998 – 2001

-As part of this, I am leading our research projects at UCONN IASE into MBSE practices including connecting SysML and Modelica.
+He is leading Pratt & Whitney research projects at UCONN IASE into MBSE practices including connecting SysML and Modelica.

 David Finigan is a member of the BAE Systems Model-Based Systems Engineering Capability Group, located in New Hampshire.